Thank You for Reaching Out!

 Peer Recovery Specialist

 BTG is actively seeking a Peer Recovery Specialist that is wanting to make a difference by supporting adults in early substance abuse treatment.
-Our Peer Recovery Specialists are an integral member of the BTG interdisciplinary team that implement and monitor treatment for clients in the residential and independent living continuum.
+Our Peer Recovery Specialists are an integral member of the BTG interdisciplinary team that implements and monitors treatment for clients in the residential and independent living continuum.

 If you are interested in playing a pivotal role in helping our clients in early recovery, we would love to hear from you!